sitemule/ILEvator/documentation/userguide/6 headers.md

 end-ds;
 ```

-The process function has a predefined procedure interface which needs to be implemented.
+The process procedure has a predefined procedure interface which needs to be implemented.

 ```
 dcl-pi *n;